 I keep saying that I couldn't have done this without you all and I mean it.

 You tell your friends and family about TerranMade.
 You let other people know about it through social media posts, retweets, likes, and reviews.
 You talk about it in your streams, even and especially when I refuse to (I don't like promoting myself in your spaces.
 It's a thing, okay?
 LOL)

 You market for me when I'm too scared or shy to do it myself because you want to see this company grow.

 And because of you, it has.

-Thank you ENDLESSLY for loving these candles and being so kind to and patient with me.
+Thank you ENDLESSLY for loving these candles and wax melts and being so kind to and patient with me.

 Thank you for supporting ME and this dream of mine.